Grayness

 The passage contains four uses of the term "grey" as well as one of "lead," which is gray in color.
 These early sentences set the mood for the story, and it is fitting that gray be the dominant color, since "Benito Cereno" defies a breakdown into black-and-white components.
 The San Dominick appears before Delano's ship out of a dusty fog, and Cereno's very face is often ashen or gray.
 Nothing is clear in "Benito Cereno," and the more he moves through the story, the more confused Captain Delano becomes.
 It is not until the very end that this foggy grayness parts and Delano understands the true situation.

 Grey, of course, is also the color between black and white, and in a story so concerned with race, a motif of grayness can't be ignored.
-The blacks and whites mingle on the deck of the San Dominick, creating a kind of human grayness.
+Black and white men mingle on the deck of the San Dominick, creating a kind of human grayness.

 By introducing grayness so early in the story, Melville places his readers in familiar territory: there will be no easy answers, and in "Benito Cereno" in particular, nothing will be as it seems.